William Pickles (medical doctor)

-William Norman Pickles (6 March 1885 – 2 March 1969) was a British physician who worked as a general practitioner and was the first president of the Royal College of General Practitioners in 1953.
+William Norman Pickles CBE (6 March 1885 – 2 March 1969) was a British physician who worked as a general practitioner and was the first president of the Royal College of General Practitioners in 1953.

 He showed the opportunities available to GPs for epidemiological observation in two British Medical Journal (BMJ) articles in 1930, on 'catarrhal jaundice' and in 1933, on Bornholm disease.
 His observations reached a wider audience in his book, Epidemiology in Country Practice (1939).
 This contained pioneering work on the incubation periods of common infectious diseases of the time and earned him the reputation of one of the world's leading epidemiologists.

 He was in practice in Wensleydale for more than 50 years, half of which time he spent recording his observations, thus proving that the rural general practitioner had great opportunities to make observations on disease.

 Early life

 Pickles was born in Camp Road, Leeds, on 6 March 1885 to the general practitioner, John Jagger Pickles and his Quaker wife Lucy Pickles.
 His grandfather was a local pharmacist.
 He was one of six sons, all of whom went into medicine and four of whom also became GPs.

 He attended Leeds Grammar School and then Leeds Medical School (Yorkshire College) in 1902.
 In his third year, he proceeded with his clinical studies at the Leeds General Infirmary, qualifying as a licentiate of the Society of Apothecaries (LSA) in 1909.
 He served as the resident obstetric officer at the Infirmary, after which he held a series of temporary jobs and locum positions.
 He graduated MB BS from the University of London in 1910 and MD in 1918.

 In 1917, he married Gertrude Adelaide Tunstill, daughter of Harry Tunstill, a wealthy mill owner from Burnley, Lancashire.